ChristianHaroldsen/MarkRoberClass/README.md

 *Result: Snack Mag*

+The Snack Mag is for when you're out shooting on the range and need a convenient place to store snackies.
+In this case a container with the same dimensions of a STANAG magazine fits into any existing gear you own to store your other magazines, allowing convenient storage and access alongside all your other gear.

+For the prototype I cut some scrap wood I had lying around.
+It was a ruler themed coat hanger before so it looked kind of strange afterwards, but the wood held and I was able to make it in only an hour or two for three different versions.
+One split in the middle and returned with a spring, the second split in the middle but only had magnets to hold it back in place, and the third had a small lever at the top that was thumb operated to open and close.

+Prototyping worked as intended!
+I originally though I would go with the magnet version but the spring version was much easier to work with.
+I also found that splitting it in the center of the magazine made it very difficult to use, so I planned to just have a small portion of the top come off.
+I essentially took the best of two prototypes and removed the worst, so I'm really glad I did it!
+Plus it took almost no time at all.

+For my final product I thought about cutting an existing magazine in half and modifying it but that seemed like it could have a lot of issues in the limited time I had.
+Instead I used some acrylic sheets that I cut and glued together.
+Of course my cuts weren't very straight so it was a bit off, but it worked.I glued a hinge to the back and a small spring to close the lid.

+In my final video I used the only conveient small bits of food I had in large quantities handy: dog food.
+Some got in my mouth 🤢.

 # Part 2: Electrical Engineering
 The Electrical Engineering challenge was to use Arduinos, Raspberry Pi's, and other electronics in a way that involves art.
 I chose to create a device that seemed magical that could sit on a desk with no visible parts.
 It's even set up on a trio of spooky books to give it the evil scientist theme!